crossplane/oam-kubernetes-runtime/design/resource-dependency.md

 However, the EtcdBackup depends on the connection secret specified in `status.connSecret` field of EtcdCluster.
 In other words, the EtcdBackup trait depends on EtcdCluster component.

+### 6. Ingress after component

+We have an ingress implementation that requires the microservice component must be setup before applying ingress entry.
+In this case, the ingress trait should only be created after the component is ready.

 ## Proposal

 The overall idea is to have each resource specify data inputs coming from data outputs (i.e. other resources' fields).